-The materials fee is used for supplies, student rewards, textbooks other than obtained from the school system, equipment, and other items which enhance learning as deemed necessary by the director and faculty.
+The materials fee is used for supplies, student rewards, textbooks other than those obtained from the school system, equipment, and other items which enhance learning as deemed necessary by the director and faculty.
 The registration and material fees are to be paid each year by all students and is non-refundable.

 TUITION

-Tuition is paid at the SLU Controller's Office on North Campus.
-Due dates are located on the Lab School website.
+Tuition is paid at the S.L.U.
+Controller's Office on North Campus.
+Due dates are located on the Lab School website when posted by SLU Controller’s Office.

-TUITION REFUND POLICY:
+TUITION REFUND POLICY

+The tuition refund policy includes the following:

 Students who withdraw during the first six weeks of school will receive a refund of 50% of the first-semester tuition.